AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ```

-One oddity is that we'd do (BASELINE) for terms and (PARITAL) for types.
+One oddity is that we'd do (BASELINE) for terms and (PARTIAL) for types.
 But perhaps that's ok.
 They are different.

 - Terms ought to be as polymorphic as possible but arguably not types.
 Examples above.
 Also, since kind polymorphism is still in its infancy, maybe it's no bad thing if all kind polymorphism is explicitly signalled every time a kind-polymorphic binder is introduced.

 - Terms have well-established separate type signatures, but we don't have a syntax for separate kind signatures of types and classes.

-If we moved from (BASELINE) to (PARITAL), some programs that work now would fail:
+If we moved from (BASELINE) to (PARTIAL), some programs that work now would fail:

 - the original S/T example above
 - a data type like `PT` where the user did actually want the kind-polymorphic version.